flosse/scaleApp/plugins/README.md

 // register the submodule plugin core.use(scaleApp.plugins.submodule, {
   inherit: true,          // use all plugins from the parent's Core
-  use: [somePlugins] // use some additional plugins });
+  use: [somePlugins],     // use some additional plugins
+  useGlobalMediator: true // emit and receive all events from the parent's Core });

 core.start("parent");